-Back at home, my daughter dumped the pail out onto our table and we worked together to tape the items to a 3″ strip of construction paper.
+Back at home, our daughter dumped the pail out onto our table and we worked together to tape the items to a 3" strip of construction paper.

 Our kids love the sensorial experience of collecting items in nature.
 This is also a great opportunity for little ones to classify and sort objects.
 We spend a lot of time sorting and sequencing items found around our home and outdoors.